rafhh/miniproject/README.md

 # Miniproject 🍳

 A mini project that I did while undergoing the SHRDC short programme.
-I learned and develop web application for online registration system using Microsoft Visual Studio Code.
+I learned and developed web application for online registration system using Microsoft Visual Studio Code.

 - For the back-end development – using Laravel 8.0 (PHP), Apache Web Server & MySQL database
 - For the front-end development – using JavaScript, Bootstrap (HTML & CSS user Interface template)